 Have you ever stopped to imagine what would happen if the world’s central banks spent just over a decade pouring USD 25 trillion of liquidity into the economy with more than 60% of that liquidity created in the last two years?
 In this article, we’ll try to assess what has happened and think about how investors should navigate the next phase of the greatest financial experiment of all time.

 The outlook is currently challenging.
 Tightening is coming, but it is not here yet and in the meantime current policy remains quite accommodative.
 There is no doubt that extremely easy policy boosted equity prices, which were reinforced by strong earnings.
 Still, we believe organic growth can continue.

-Asian stocks fell in September, with concerns about China’s growth outlook and the US Federal Reserve (Fed)’s taper plan being the key drivers of sentiment.
-For the month, the MSCI AC Asia ex Japan Index declined by 4.2% in US dollar (USD) terms.
+Asian stocks had a tough start to 2022 amid concerns that persistent inflation could cause any tightening by the US Federal Reserve (Fed) to be more aggressive than expected.
+For the month, the MSCI AC Asia ex Japan Index fell by 3.10% in US dollar (USD) terms.